FAQs About Forensic Accountancy and POCA

 What are hidden assets in a POCA case?

-Hidden assets are assets the prosecution believes a defendant owns or controls but has not declared.
-Forensic accountants can review the evidence and financial transactions to determine whether such allegations are supported.
+Hidden assets are assets the prosecution alleges a defendant owns or controls but has failed to disclose.
+These allegations are often based on financial assumptions, expenditure patterns, unexplained transactions, or lifestyle evidence.
+A forensic accountant can review the financial evidence to determine whether the allegations are supported and whether the assumptions being made are justified.

 When should I instruct a forensic accountant in a criminal case?

 Yes.
-Beyond Forensic regularly accepts legally aided instructions and provides all necessary documentation to support prior authority applications and expert funding requests.
+Beyond Forensic regularly accepts legally aided instructions in criminal defence matters.
+We can provide fee estimates, CVs, and all supporting documentation required for prior authority applications and expert funding requests.

-Do you offer forensic accountancy services across the UK?
+Do you provide forensic accountancy services across the UK?

-Yes.
 Beyond Forensic works with criminal defence solicitors and barristers throughout England and Wales.
-We do not currently cover cases in Ireland or Scotland.
+We do not currently accept instructions in Scotland or Ireland.

 How do I get a quote for forensic accountancy services?